borysneselovskyi/postgres_workshop/excersises/README.md

 [Back to Exercise #1](#2-exercise-1---simple-performance-misbehavior)

 ### Step 8
-Reproduce in psql with the application’s bind-variable type:
+Reproduce in psql with the application’s bind-variable type - see [08-gotit-explain-analyze.sql](08-gotit-explain-analyze.sql):

 ```bash
 ./08-gotit-explain-analyze.sh